ethz-coss/RedditTopicModeling/README.md

-Llama + chorma db setup
+# Llama + Chroma docker step-by-step guide

 In order to run this project you need to do the following: